You want to increase your association’s member retention, but your budget is limited.

 There is a full array of Association Management Systems out there that offer a list of desirable features.
 However, for all the things they can do, there is very little flexibility, and often fall short of what you envision.

 From our 12 years of experience building membership sites, some associations find their membership offerings too complicated to be easily managed by templated software.
 Many associations have sophisticated benefits with many moving pieces and steps to their process of delivering them to their members.
 A template AMS is a quick solution when your needs are simple.
 For more mature associations, the amount of work they have to do outside the AMS easily gets out of hand.

-At a certain point, it makes more sense to move the budget from manpower to a custom membership site that can organize all your processes and automations easily, offering your members a more enjoyable experience with faster turnaround time.
-On top of that, a membership site will work for your organization for many years, engaging your members and freeing up valuable staff time.
+At a certain point, it makes more sense to move the budget from manpower to a custom membership site that can organize all your processes and automation easily.
+Additionally, it offers your members a more enjoyable experience with a faster turnaround time.
+Moreover, a membership site will work for your organization for many years, engaging your members and freeing up valuable staff time.